jblotus/explosivewebsprogramming/source/_posts/2011-07-21-july-2011-podcasts-for-web-developers-programmers-and-software-engineers.md

 **[<img class="alignleft size-full wp-image-664" title="Listen to the Voices of the elephpant podcast with Cal Evans" src="http://www.jblotus.com/wp-content/uploads/2011/07/voices-of-the-elephpant.jpg" alt="Voices of the Elephpant  podcast logo" width="255" height="125" />][33][Voices of the Elephpant][34]**

 Voices of the ele-php-ant is hosted by the omnipresent Cal Evans who is a fixture of the greater PHP community.
 Cal usually fires off a series of three questions and manages to coax out of his guests an interesting interview with a prominent PHP developer.
 The thing that turns me on to this podcasts interviews PHP developers who are prolific writers but seldom interviewed.
-For PHP devs like myself this is a great way to see what&#8217;s going on at the top of the spectrum.
+For PHP devs like myself this is a great way to see what's going on at the top of the spectrum.

 **Notable Shows Include:** [Interview with Keith Casey][35],  [Interview with Matthew Weier O’Phinney and Ralph Schindler][36], and more.